All You Need to Know about Reggae Beat

 The slow, melodic repeating laid-back groove of reggae is what makes it so hypnotic.
 The steady drumbeat and simple bassline create a sense of relaxation that can be very trance-like.
 The use of the minor pentatonic or blues scale also contributes to the hypnotic quality of reggae.

-This type of scale along with the message creates a feeling of deep introspection, longing or yearning for something profound, which could be love, justice, peace or religious fulfilment, which can be very hypnotic.
+This type of scale along with the message creates a feeling of deep introspection, longing or yearning for something profound, which could be love, justice, peace or religious fulfilment, which makes reggae hypnotic.

 Why do people like reggae so much?